In this article, we want to teach you How To Install Wekan Server on Debian 11.

 sudo snap set wekan root-url="http://your_server_ip"

-Here you need to set a port number on Debian 11 to access Wekan server through your browser.
+Here you need to set a port number on Debian 11 to access the Wekan server through your browser.

 Note: Set a port number to one that isn’t in use.
 You can use whatever port you want—we use port 3001—but don’t use a common one, like 22, 25, 443, 80, etc.